alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 ## You need a simpler layout

 Now that we have our set of variables in place let's talk about the layout.
 Hey uses CSS grid to create a *really simple* layout.
-If you're not familiar with CSS grid, now is the time to learn it's powers!
+If you're not familiar with CSS grid, now is the time to learn its powers!
 (Note that the indentation of the grid-template-columns property is only there for readability purposes on this blog but is not required).

 ```css
 .grid {